 Nonviolent Peaceforce needs to reach community leaders around the world, even if we do not have a program site nearby.
-In response, NP developed an online Unarmed Civilian Protection (UCP) course to reach as many people as possible—whether online or in person.
+In response, NP developed an Unarmed Civilian Protection (UCP) course to reach as many people as possible—whether online or in person.

 NP’s work around the world

 The UCP course makes the work of protecting civilians and enhancing nonviolent responses to violent conflict widely accessible around the world.
 More specifically, it offers an introduction to the foundations and practices of UCP, its principles, sources of guidance, methods and required skills as well as offering an overview of UCP in practice.
 Each session is designed under the supervision and support from those local to the students taking the course.

 Additionally, the training includes a coaching period by an experienced UCP practitioner who mentors individuals or groups to develop their own locally-led UCP projects.

 The UCP course has been used around the world: